Ali-Fawzi/Caculater/README.md

 To run the program open ==> Caculater ==> Cacu.cpp

-simple caculater in cpp dose multiple opreation this is the new version 1.2 that loops the menu till the user exit
+simple caculater in cpp dose multiple opreation. this is the new version 1.2 that loops the menu till the user exit.

-And it can find the square root for a number
+And it can find the square root for a number , powering up a numbers.